Vitamin B6 Side Effects

 For the Consumer

-Applies to pyridoxine: capsule, injectable, solution, tablet, tablet enteric coated, tablet extended release
+Applies to pyridoxine: capsule, powder, solution, tablet, tablet extended release

 Along with its needed effects, pyridoxine (the active ingredient contained in Vitamin B6) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.